taaaraaa/lighthouse-data-notes/Git & Github/markdown-cheat-sheet.md

 - [Italic](#italic)
 - [Color](#color)

-For more hacks visit [This Github Markdown Repo](https://github.com/mattcone/markdown-guide)!
+For more hacks visit [This Github Markdown file](https://github.com/mattcone/markdown-guide/blob/master/hacks.md)!

-## Basic Syntax

-These are the elements outlined in John Gruber’s original design document.
-All Markdown applications support these elements.
+## Preview Markdown in VScode
+To see a preview of your md in VS code:
+- Contol+K
+- release your hands
+- V

 ### Heading